RaThorat/pattern-matching-functions/README.md

 # pattern-matching-functions
-functions for matching pattern such as symbols, name, e-mail adress, hyperlinks, string
+functions for matching pattern such as symbols, name, e-mail adress, hyperlinks, university names